 The experts think that this spot is slow growing, and possibly could be done growing.

-The experts think that we should rescan in 3 months from the last scan (January).
 If the spot remains unchanged, we will rescan again in 3 months.
 If it has changed, we will stay on the offensive and decide if surgery is necessary.
 The surgeon in NYC is very confident that they can remove this spot.

 Many have asked, why not just take it out, regardless of it changes or not?
 The experts are advocating the least invasive approach.
 Brady's body has already endured 2 radical surgeries, including a 5 level laminectomy.
 Spinal surgery is risky business.
 He already deals with life long side effects from the first two surgeries, and if we can avoid further risk and complication, we have to follow that plan.